luanvantotnghiep-k16/fileshare_ai/doc/SRS.md

    - Shared users receive an email notification with a secure link to access the file.
    - Only authorized users can decrypt and download shared files.
    - Recipient files page displays: id, file name, recipient email, expiration date, created at, and actions (download).
    - When the user clicks download, a form appears to input the password.
-If the password matches the file's password, the file is downloaded; otherwise, an error is displayed.
+If the password matches (verified against the stored hash), the file is decrypted and downloaded; otherwise, an error is displayed.

 5. **File Download**
    - Users can download files they own or that have been shared with them.